Consensys/doc.quorum-key-manager/docs/Reference/CLI-Syntax.md

     DB_KEEPALIVE="1m0s"
     ```

-Number of seconds after which a TCP `keepalive` message should be sent.
+Number of seconds before the client sends a TCP `keepalive` message.
 The default is `1m0s`.

 ### `db-password`